ryunp/js-closure-abuse/README.md

 As you can see, two extra closures are created and held in memory.
 First is in the method call wrapping the setTimeout function (top of *Method Call Stack*) which is created and called immediately (bound IIFE).
-Second is created in the setTimeout argument (bottom of *Callback Stack*).
-No bueno.
+Second is created in the setTimeout argument (bottom of *Callback Stack*)

 ####run_meh()
 #####[Method Call Stack](img/method_invocation_callstacks.jpg)